MingSun-Tse/TPP/README.md

 ## Logs/Ckpts Release and Tips to Reproduce
 Normally, you should be able to reproduce the results using the provided scripts above.
-If you want to check the log associated with a pecific number in our paper, here is a step-by-step guidance:
+If you want to check the log associated with a specific number in our paper, here is a step-by-step guidance:

 0. Download the [released](https://github.com/MingSun-Tse/TPP/releases/tag/v0.1) experiment logs and results summary:
 ```